Quick answer

 Did you know that gifting assets to loved ones doesn’t always mean you’re free from tax liabilities?
-In the UK, the Pre-Owned Asset Tax (POAT) ensures that individuals can’t sidestep inheritance tax rules by indirectly benefiting from assets they’ve disposed of.
+In the UK, the Pre-Owned Asset Tax (POAT) ensures that individuals can’t reduce inheritance tax rules by indirectly benefiting from assets they’ve disposed of.

 We understand that navigating estate planning can be complex, especially when it comes to understanding tax implications.
 POAT is designed to close loopholes in inheritance tax planning, making it crucial for individuals who have gifted assets to understand their tax obligations.